“I ask you to judge me by the enemies I have made.” ~ Franklin D. Roosevelt

 “What happened to your legs?”

 As kids, we would ask these things freely.
-But right as our natural and necessary curiosities start to bloom, perhaps at the most formative moment in our lives…we’re scolded and chastised.
+But right as our natural and necessary curiosities start to bloom, perhaps at the most formative moment in our lives…we’re scolded and chastised for our curiosity.
 We’re reprimanded by those we trust and love most.

 “Don’t ask that!
 That’s their business, not ours.
 Keep your nose out of other people’s business!”